HOWARTH LAB

 This approach is now being used by many groups against cancer and various infectious diseases, e.g. HIV, influenza, outbreak

-and NIH to develop a subsequent generation of vaccine systems, to enable protection against the most challenging diseases.
+subsequent generation of vaccine systems, to enable protection against the most challenging diseases.

 A New Generation of Protein Interactions: Superglues from Bacteria